xiaomopro/Glory-To-Goo-StorageMod/README.md

 # GloryToGoo Storage Mod

-A BepInEx plugin for **From Glory To Goo** that increases the storage capacity of the Factory building for Crystals, Ore, and Isotopes.
+A BepInEx plugin for **From Glory To Goo** that increases the storage capacity of the Factory building for Crystals, Ore, and Isotopes（Human faction）.

 > Game version: 0.3